RELIGIOUS

 Unlawful religious discrimination refers to treating a person (an applicant or employee) unfavorably because of his or her religious beliefs.
 The law protects not only people who belong to traditional, organized religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism, but also others who have sincerely held religious, ethical, or moral beliefs.

-Minnesota Religious Discrimination Attorney
+Minnesota Mediator for Religious Discrimination Claims

 What is unlawful religious discrimination?